 The Annual Plan Quarterly Progress Report provides information on the progress of projects and programs documented in the Annual Plan 2013-14.
-The Annual Plan Quarterly Progress Report for the period 1 October - 31 December 2013 is shown as Attachment 1 to this Report.
+The Annual Plan Quarterly Progress Report for the period 1 October - 31 December 2013 is shown as Attachment 1 to Report CJ013-02/14.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ013-02/14.